makis-san/makis-san/README.md

 - 👯 I’m looking to collaborate on **Open Source repos.**

-- 👨‍💻 All of my projects are available at [https://vincentmedia.com.br](https://vincentmedia.com.br)

 - 💬 Ask me about **ReactJS, ReactNative, Typescript, NextJS.**

 - 📫 How to reach me **contato@vincentmedia.com.br**